By Steve Beauregard

 Of course a woman has won a WSOP bracelet.
 After all, there is one tournament every year open only to women.
 However, you’re probably asking if a female has ever won an open event, or even the big one: the WSOP $10,000 Main Event.

 In a typical WSOP open event, only 4% of entrants will be female.
-Including the 2014 WSOP, Fifteen open tournaments have been won by women.
+Including the 2016 WSOP, twenty-one open tournaments have been won by women.